-The Forest Avenue Family Shelter is a supply line of Great Commission Ministries USA (GCM-USA) and seeks to fulfil the Great Commission while meeting the spiritual and physical needs of Kansas City's homeless through "soup, soap, and salvation."
+The Forest Avenue Family Shelter seeks to fulfill the Great Commission while meeting the spiritual and physical needs of Kansas City's homeless through "soup, soap, and salvation."

-This ministry provides many programs that offer a hand-up to our guests, including, but not limited to, an initial, first-response 30-day stay, a 90-day stay, and a multi-phase phase-up program.
+This ministry provides many programs that offer a hand-up to our guests, including, but not limited to, an initial, first-response 2-week stay and a possible 30-day stay.
 Regardless of our guests' length of stay, they have a case manager working with them to set simple, realistic goals and to work on self-motivation.

 Then the righteous will answer Him, "Lord, when did we see You hungry and feed You, or thirsty and give You something to drink?
 When did we see You a stranger and invite You in, or naked and clothe You?
 When did we see You sick, or in prison, and go to visit You?"
 The King will reply, "I tell you the truth, whatever you did for one of these brothers of Mine, you did for Me."
 Matthew 25:37-40 NIV